 - 3 million valid public Shorts views in the last 90 days.

-Now, on top of these requirements, you’ll have to be located in a region where the YouTube Partner Program is available.
+Now, on top of these requirements, you’ll need to be in a region where the YouTube Partner Program is available.
 Here’s the full list:

 - Algeria